 Bolton (31-3, 19KOs)

 Khan was given plenty of problems by Chris Algieri but was never in real trouble.
-Wants to fight Floyd Mayweather or Philippine legend Manny Pacquiao in 2015, rather than British rival Kell Brook.
+Wants to fight Philippine legend Manny Pacquiao in 2016, rather than British rival Kell Brook.
+And it could happen.

 4. James DeGale - Super-middleweight